hoangbv15/my-notes/software-dev/DDD.md

 Perhaps you have heard about techniques or ceremonies to extract Domain knowledge, such as Event Storming.

 I would like to stress again, that communication is key.
-Techniques such as Event Storming may work for some, but not others, so do not put too much weight on them and be flexible.
+Techniques such as Event Storming may bring structure to your meetings, but they are not a requirement.
+Do not put too much weight on them and be flexible.

 As long as we gain knowledge, it does not matter much which technique we use.